 Pour some of the sugar water into a demitasse cup.
 Stir the ground coffee into the boiling water in the pot and let it return to a boil.

 Remove the pot from heat and add the sugar water from the demitasse cup; cover with a saucer and let it steep 30 seconds.

-Pour into demitasse cups and serve at once, or bring the dzezva into the dining room and pour the coffee in front of the guests.
+Pour the coffee into two demitasse cups and serve at once, or bring the dzezva to the table and pour the coffee in front of your guests.